 During the year parents are invited to attend other meetings which will help them to understand more about the work of the school and help them to find out how they can best support their child’s education.
 In the past twelve months we have held curriculum information meetings (all year groups), phonics workshops, mathematics workshops and transition meetings.

-We send home a weekly Friday News and a termly Newsletter with pictures highlighting some of our key events.
+We send home a fortnightly Friday News and a termly Newsletter with pictures highlighting some of our key events.
 These are essential reading and contain items of school news as well as key information about forthcoming events.
 Copies of previous newsletters can be found in the newsletters section of this website.

 Community Award Assemblies